 Parsley is a heavy feeder and will appreciate a monthly feed of an organic liquid fertiliser such as seaweed.
 Keep the area free from weeds and water regularly in dry periods.

-Simply cut the leaves with scissors, taking care not to remove all of the leaves (this will hamper the plant’s growth).
-Wash the leaves thoroughly before eating, especially if you grow curled parsley (dirt can easily become trapped in the leaves).
+Parsley can be harvested simply by cutting the leaves with scissors, taking care not to remove all of the leaves.
+This will hamper the plant’s growth.
+Wash the leaves thoroughly before eating, especially if you grow curled parsley as dirt can easily become trapped in the leaves.

 Growing Parsley in Containers